Faster Linear-Space Data Structures for Path Frequency Queries: Solving the Subtasks

+For retrieving occurrences on the extremities of a path $P(u,v)$ between adjacent $k$-block representatives, we build a dictionary $S_{E_k}$ containing tuples $(c, u, v, u_c, v_c)$.
+We can query $S_{E_k}$ using the triple $(c,u,v)$ to directly retrieve $u_c$ and $v_c$.
+Because the number of nodes occurring on any path between adjacent representatives sums to at most $O(n)$ across the tree, the number of distinct valid tuples is at most $O(n)$.
+Static perfect hashing again guarantees $O(1)$ retrieval. \end{proof}

-Combining these lemmas with the block tree definitions, we obtain the following result for locating path endpoints.
+Combining these lemmas with the block tree definitions yields the following result for locating path endpoints.

-\begin{corollary} There exists a linear-space data structure that, given endpoints $i, j$, blocks $B_k(i), B_{k'}(j)$ ($k, k' \in \{2,3\}$), and a color $c$ present in the blocks but not in their predecessors $B_{k-1}(i), B_{k'-1}(j)$, determines the first occurrence of $c$ on the path $P(i, j)$ in $O(1)$ time. \end{corollary} \begin{proof} We assume the data structures from Lemmas~\ref{lemma:small_tree_search} and~\ref{lemma:hashing_multi_level_color_search} are constructed.
-Without loss of generality, we focus on finding the first occurrence of $c$ in $B_k(i)$ closest to $i$.
+\begin{corollary} Let $i_c$ and $j_c$ denote the first occurrences of a color $c$ on the query path $P(i, j)$ closest to $i$ and $j$, respectively.
+There exists a linear-space data structure that, given endpoints $i, j$, blocks $B_k(i), B_{k'}(j)$ ($k, k' \in \{2,3\}$), and a color $c$ present in the blocks but not in their predecessors $B_{k-1}(i), B_{k'-1}(j)$, determines $i_c$ (and symmetrically $j_c$) in $O(1)$ time. \end{corollary} \begin{proof} We assume the data structures from Lemmas~\ref{lemma:small_tree_search}, \ref{lemma:hashing_multi_level_color_search}, and \ref{lemma:block-or-path-color-finding}, alongside Corollary~\ref{corollary:smalle_tree_edge_search}, are constructed.
+Without loss of generality, we focus on routing the data structure to find $i_c$.

-First, we query the hashing structure from Lemma~\ref{lemma:hashing_multi_level_color_search} with $(c, B_k(i))$ to retrieve the bitmask $\sigma$.
-Treating the hierarchy of $t_{k-1}$-blocks inside $B_k(i)$ as a small tree $\tau$, we use the structure from Lemma~\ref{lemma:small_tree_search} with start node $u = B_{k-1}(i)$ to find the lowest marked ancestor block $b_{k-1}$.
-This block is the $t_{k-1}$-block closest to $B_{k-1}(i)$ that contains $c$.
+First, we query the hashing structure from Lemma~\ref{lemma:hashing_multi_level_color_search} with $(c, B_k(i))$ to retrieve the node-marking $\sigma_V$ and edge-marking $\sigma_E$ for the block $B_k(i)$.
+Treating the hierarchy of $t_{k-1}$-blocks inside $B_k(i)$ as a small tree $\tau$, we use the structure from Lemma~\ref{lemma:small_tree_search} with start node $u = B_{k-1}(i)$ and bitstring $\sigma_V$ to verify that $c$ does not occur inside the predecessor block $B_{k-1}(i)$ but is present in the larger block $B_k(i)$.

-We distinguish two cases based on the topological relationship between $B_{k-1}(i)$ and $b_{k-1}$, as illustrated in Figure~\ref{fig:color_endpoints_small_blocks_cases}.

-\textbf{Case 1: $b_{k-1}$ is not an ancestor of $B_{k-1}(i)$.} Here, the path to $c$ must pass through the LCA of the blocks.
-We maintain a precomputed table storing the \textit{topmost} occurrence of every color $c$ in every $t_{k-1}$-block.
-Let this node be $v_{top}$.
-We compute the immediate colored ancestor of $v_{top}$, denoted $c_{anc}$.
-If $c$ is a proper ancestor of $\text{LCA}(i, j)$, we locate the first occurrence by finding the occurrence on the path from $j$ (say $c'$) and performing a level ancestor query for the node at distance $\text{depth}(c') - \text{depth}(c_{anc}) - 1$.
-To solve this case, we require an additional linear-space perfect hashing data structure to determine the topmost occurrence of a color $c$ inside a block.